 File to Database – Step 1 of 3

 File to import

-- Click on the Import button in the upper right-hand corner of the CRM interface.
+- Click on the Import button in the upper right-hand corner of the Campaign Manager interface.

 - Locate the database file to be imported from your local drive.
 This file should be in CSV format.

 You can either drag and drop it from your computer’s file management window or you can click browse file, and upload it right away.

 Import templates are used for recognizing the file structure of your uploaded file.
 Moreover, it determines how CSV fields and your custom fields in VCC are paired.